Online marketing used to be a niche. Today, it’s a necessity.

 Online marketing is any kind of marketing activity that takes place on the Internet.
 From review sites to video ads and influencers, they all connect with and influence a target market by providing some kind of content or message.

 Originally, digital marketing mainly consisted of websites, ads, and email.
-But the ways in which people can connect has expanded tremendously.
+However, the ways in which people can connect have expanded tremendously.
 As a result, the world of online marketing has exploded.

-Today, online marketing is a mix of all kinds of content across all kinds of mediums.
+Today, online marketing is a mix of all kinds of content across all types of mediums.
 What’s more, these online platforms all work together to provide a consistent brand experience.

 While just about any industry can benefit from online marketing, it’s especially important for retail and e-commerce.
 Global ecommerce sales reached $5.2 trillion in 2021 and will top $8 trillion in 2026.